 One thing that makes LendSure loans different is that profit and loss (P&L) statements are not required for our 12- and 24-month bank statement loan programs.
 P&L analysis can be very frustrating for the borrower, the mortgage broker, and the lender because many questions tend to arise, and numbers frequently don’t match up.
 LendSure finds alternate means to secure documentation and data needed to provide the best solutions for each borrower.

-LendSure’s new two-month bank statement [A1] product does require P&L statements, but this offering is for borrowers who want an easier, more streamlined closing process.
+LendSure’s new two-month bank statement [A1] product does require P&L statements, but this offering is for self-employed borrowers who want an easier, more streamlined closing process.
 Guidelines are tighter than our 12- and 24-month programs, but we can walk you through the process if this is the correct fit for your borrowers.

 Ensuring mortgage broker partner success

 At LendSure, we know not all loans are traditional loans that follow a simple, cookie-cutter process.
-A large and continuously growing portion of the job market consists of individuals who are self-employed or are in distinct circumstances that require non-traditional loan products.
+A large and continuously growing portion of the job market consists of individuals who are self-employed borrowers or are in distinct circumstances that require non-traditional loan products.
 We empower our network of partner mortgage brokers to offer customized solutions to borrowers of any type.
 With ongoing education, matchless support, a common-sense approach to the numbers and a careful look at the details, LendSure guides brokers through the sometimes-confusing world of non-QM loans.

 Non-QM products don’t have to be complicated when you work with the right partner.
 Bank statement loan qualification may take a few extra steps, but LendSure guides brokers like you through each step of the process.
 We know you’re working fast and furious and always looking to grow your business, but sometimes a little help is needed.
 Whether you need guidance on bridge loans, assistance working through the bank statement loan process, help with investment property loans or are simply looking to expand your product offerings, LendSure can help.
 We’ll help you say “yes” to more clients, flesh out marketing opportunities, expand your business and grow your bottom line.